CarlTS/microbit-grove/tutorials/io-microbit.md

 ### Step 1 - Collect Parts @unplugged
 Left or Right Gestures
 =============
-In this activity you will learn how to use the external speaker
+In this activity you will learn how to use the gesture sensor.

 Collect the parts you will need;
 ![Parts Needed: 1 Gesture, 1 microbit, 1 sheild](https://raw.githubusercontent.com/CarlTS/grove-sensor-tutorial/master/images/GroveSensors/GestureSensor.png)